anhtuan161295/old-projects/README.md

 There are new requirements about the data formats and the customers want to use them for the content migration.
 The customers will be the people who do the migration.
 We must provide them the packaged, easy, automated solution.
-Code as a infrastructure templates will be used to reduce manual tasks as much as possible.
+Code as an infrastructure templates will be used to reduce manual tasks as much as possible.

 ## Technologies used
 Spring Boot